sent-hil/guinea/Readme.markdown

-# Simple concurrent server in Go.
+# Simple chat server in Go.